aiidateam/aiida-core/docs/source/developer_guide/plugins/entry_points.rst

 ``aiida.calculations``
 ----------------------

-Entry points in this group are expected to be subclasses of :py:class:`~aiida.orm.implementation.general.calculation.job.AbstractJobCalculation`.
+Entry points in this group are expected to be subclasses of :py:class:`aiida.orm.JobCalculation <aiida.orm.implementation.general.calculation.job.AbstractJobCalculation>`.
 This replaces the previous method of placing a python module with the class in question inside the ``aiida/orm/calculation/job`` subpackage.

 Example entry point specification::